A l c o h o l

 Acute effects of Alcohol abuse include disinhibition, relaxation, euphoria, agitation, drowsiness, impaired cognition, impaired judgment and impaired memory as well as perceptual and motor dysfunctioning.
 People who abuse Alcohol may demonstrate hand tremors, stomach problems, diarrhea, morning nausea and vomiting, frequent urinating, impotence and headaches.
 Chronic dependence on Alcohol leads to memory blackouts, nightmares, insomnia, hallucinations, paranoia, intellectual impairment, dementia, Wernicke-Korsakoff syndrome (a mental disorder brought on by alcoholism and marked by neural irritation, disturbances of memory and orientation).

-Alcohol abusers and those who may be dependent on Alcohol experience depression, a deteriorating job performance, change in social interactions, as well as they have an increased risk for stroke and death in automobile accidents.
+Alcohol abusers and those who may be dependent on Alcohol experience depression, a deteriorating job performance, a change in social interactions, as well as they have an increased risk for stroke and death in automobile accidents.

 Withdrawal and Overdose